AdobeDocs/journey-optimizer.en/help/using/code-based/code-based-configuration.md

     ![](assets/code_config_3.png){width="500"}

 1. Fill in the **[!UICONTROL Preview URL]** field to enable on-device previews.
-This URL informs the preview service of the specific URL to use when triggering a preview<!--on device.
-Learn more-->.
+This URL informs the preview service of the specific URL to use when triggering preview on device.
+[Learn more](../code-based/create-code-based.md#preview-on-device)

-   Preview URL is a deep link configured by the app developer within your app.
+   The preview URL is a deep link configured by the app developer within your app.
 This ensures that any URLs matching the deep link scheme will open within the app instead of in a mobile web browser.
 Contact your app developer to obtain the deep link scheme configured for your app.

     +++  The following resources can assist you in configuring deep links for your app implementation